Jelofen1962/Guacamole-Death-Predictor/README.md

 3. **Important Note**:

-1.*Generator.py is to create dataset to src/data.txt
+• Generator.py is to create dataset to src/data.txt

-2.*Main.py is using the generated dataset to train and be more accurate and accuracy is into the src/accuracy.txt
+• Main.py is using the generated dataset to train itself and be more accurate and accuracy is into the src/accuracy.txt

-3.*Start.py is what you need to start the prediction
+• Start.py is what you need to start the prediction

 Run the Model:
 Follow the instructions in the usage.md file to input your data and receive predictions.